 The compact design, 30 per cent smaller than the GC1801 Drill/Driver Lightweight at 2.64 lbs provides less fatigue

-Lower voltage power drills cost less than the high power ones.
-You may consider saving money and buy a low-voltage power drill for simple light work but have you consider having problems in the future when trying to complete more heavy-duty tasks?
+Lower-voltage power drills cost less than high-power ones.
+You may consider saving money and buying a low-voltage power drill for simple light work but have you considered having problems in the future when trying to complete more heavy-duty tasks?
 You then have to buy another drill.

-Most cordless power drill today have multiple uses.
+Most cordless power drills today have multiple uses.
 You can use the drill for a circular saw or as an impact driver.
-If you are just starting out and you need a drill of multiple functions, a cordless drill is a cheaper alternative.
+If you are just starting out and you need a drill with multiple functions, a cordless drill is a cheaper alternative.
 Cordless Drill Driver Kit, 20V Max Impact Hammer Drill Set w/ Lithium batteries Shop at Walmart

 Should You Buy A Corded Power Drill?

-Speed and torque will determine how a powerful the drill is.
-Speed measured in rpm is simply how fast the drill spins, and torque is measured in inch per pound, is how much rotational force behind the spin.
+Speed and torque will determine how powerful the drill is.
+Speed measured in rpm is simply how fast the drill spins and torque is measured in inches per pound, which is how much rotational force is behind the spin.